-NOTICE OF APPROVAL OF AN INTEGRATED INDUSTRY WASTE TYRE MANAGEMENT PLAN FROM THE RECYCLING AND ECONOMIC DEVELOPMENT INITIATIVE OF SOUTH AFRICA
+NOTICE OF APPROVAL OF AN INTEGRATED INDUSTRY WASTE TYRE MANAGEMENT PLAN OF THE RECYCLING AND ECONOMIC DEVELOPMENT INITIATIVE OF SOUTH AFRICA

-I, Bomo Edith Edna Molewa, Minister of Water and Environmental Affairs, hereby give notice of approval of the Integrated Industry Waste Tyre Management Plan (IIWTMP) of the Recycling Economic Development Initiative of South Africa in terms of Regulation 11(4) of the Waste Tyre Regulations, 2009.
-The approved IIWTMP is set out in the Schedule hereto, and is hereby published for implementation.
+I, Bomo Edith Edna Molewa, Minister of Water and Environmental Affairs, hereby give notice of approval of the Integrated Industry Waste Tyre Management Plan (IIWTMP), received from the Recycling Economic Development Initiative of South Africa, in terms of Regulation 11(4) of the Waste Tyre Regulations, 2009.
+The approved IIWTMP is set out in the Schedule hereto, and is hereby published for implementation with immediate effect.